chrisbrickey/equity-portfolio/README.md

 # Equity Portfolio
-Equity Portfolio is a single-page web application that utilizes a Django for both front and back end as well as Django Rest Framework to provide a browsable API.
+[Equity-Portfolio](https://www.equity-portfolio.com/) allows users to search for equities across multiple markets and include them in their portfolio with amount of shares owned.
+The portfolio updates so users can view the current value of each investment.
+This app utilizes Django for both front and back end as well as Django Rest Framework to provide a browsable API.

 ## Features Highlight

+#### 3rd party data service
+This app utilizes AlphaVantage API to retrieve information on stocks in the portfolio and new stocks via search.

 #### Browsable API
-Non-technical users may interact only with the templates, but a hyperlinked, browsable API is also available using the /api path.
+Non-technical users may interact only with HTML templates, but a hyperlinked, browsable API is also available using the /api namespace.

-#### Navigation
-Buttons in the footer help users navigate the site's functionality.

 ## Technology